jmaciuch/ME-CFS-Research/README.md

 ## Mono Study Script.Rmd

 Full script for automating and processing REDCap data for ongoing study (as of Jan 2023) by Center for Community Research at DePaul University.
+Project consisted of consolidating old method of data processing (which consisted of 4 scripts in R and 4 in Visual Basic) into one concise script that could be used by those unfamiliar with coding.

 # DEPENDENCIES